pulp/pulp_installer/roles/pulp_webserver/README.md

 Shared variables
 ----------------

-This role is **not tightly coupled** to the `pulp_common` role, but uses some of the same variables.
-When used in the same play, the values are inherited from the role.
-When not used together, this role provides identical defaults.
+This role does not depend on the [`pulp_common`](../helper_Roles/pulp_common) role, but uses some of the same variables.
+This role provides identical default for these variables.
+Setting these variables controls the behavior of both roles.

 * `pulp_certs_dir`: Path where to generate or drop the TLS certificates.
 Defaults to '{{ pulp_config_dir }}/certs' .
 * `pulp_config_dir`: Directory under which pulp_certs_dir is created by default.
   Defaults to "/etc/pulp".
-* `pulp_user_home`: equivalent to `MEDIA_ROOT` from `pulpcore` i.e. absolute path for pulp user home.
-Parent directory for `pulp_webserver_static_dir`
+* `pulp_user_home`: The path for the pulp user home directory.
+Serves as the parent directory for `pulp_webserver_static_dir`
 * `pulp_content_bind` Set the host the reverse proxy should connect to for the Content app.
 Defaults to '127.0.0.1:24816'.
 * `pulp_api_bind` Set the host the reverse proxy should connect to for the API server.
 Defaults